 What happens in a planning meeting?

-What happens at Planning and Licensing Committee and how to register to speak at committee
+What happens at Planning and Rights of Way (formerly known as Planning and Licensing) Committee and how to register to speak at committee

-The County Council has adopted a Code of Best Practice for those elected members serving on its Planning and Licensing Committee.
-The code incorporates a protocol allowing public speaking at meetings of Planning and Licensing Committee in relation to planning applications being determined by the Council.
+The County Council has adopted a Code of Best Practice for those elected members serving on its Planning and Rights of Way Committee.
+The code incorporates a protocol allowing public speaking at meetings of Planning and Rights of Way Committee in relation to planning applications being determined by the Council.

 Why you should read this

-The information below explains how to register to speak at Planning and Licensing Committee meetings before a decision on a planning application is taken.
+The information below explains how to register to speak at Planning and Rights of Way Committee meetings before a decision on a planning application is taken.
 It may be relevant to you if you:

 - object to or support an application and have already submitted your views in writing; or